1. Getting Started

 ground/grooming lesson may be offered in place of the riding session.

-Therapeutic Riding Participants are scheduled to ride once a week for either 30
+Adaptive Riding Program: Participants are scheduled to ride once a week for either 30

 once a week if there are available time slots.

-All therapeutic riding Participants are instructed or supervised by PATH,
+All Adaptive Riding Participants are instructed or supervised by PATH,

 Intl. certified riding instructors.